This outstanding project at Bécon-les-Bruyères train station forms part of the extensive redevelopment of the Zac des Bruyeres Courbevoie in Paris.

 Twin Sails Bridge, Poole

-Neaco’s Neatdek aluminium open grille system was specified for the signature feature of the £11.9 million Twin Sails Bridge in Poole Harbour.
+Neaco’s Neatdek aluminium open grille system was specified as the signature feature of the £11.9 million Twin Sails Bridge in Poole Harbour.

 Configured as a simple bascule, the joint between the bridge’s two hydraulically lifted sections is skewed across a flat deck, creating two triangular sail shapes which cross as they rise and come to rest in an overlapping composition, mirroring the shape of racing yachts passing through the bridge.
 Neatdek has been installed on both sail sections which form a sculptural piece when lifted into a vertical position.